How to structure table game guides for SEO

 Key SEO strategies and content principles

-• E-E-A-T and trust signals: Include author bylines, editor review notes, citations to industry sources, and date stamps.
+• E-E-A-T and trust signals: Include author bylines, editor review notes, citations to relevant industry sources, and date stamps.
 For affiliates, state editorial independence and compliance processes without promoting gameplay.

 Practical implementation steps (step-by-step)